Quick Steps to Register

 Step 1 - Complete the registration check list below.

-Step 2 - Bring your Registration Form and your ID to the Office of the Registrar, 9 Hill Hall.
-The office is open 8:00 a.m. to 4:00 p.m.
+Step 2 - Bring your Registration Form and your UCard to the Office of the Registrar, 9 Hill Hall.
+The office is open 8:30 a.m. to 4:00 p.m.
 Monday through Friday.

-Step 3 - After your courses have been entered, review all information on your registration statement for accuracy before you leave the office—name, address, and course information.
+Step 3 - After your courses have been entered, review all information in MyU for accuracy.

 Complete this check list to ensure your enrollment is accurate & timely.

 NOTE: Wisconsin reciprocity students are charged tuition per credit for credits 1–12, and pay the flat tuition rate for credits 13 and over.
-However, Wisconsin reciprocity students will be charged for institutional fees according to the 13 credit policy.
+Wisconsin reciprocity students will be charged for instructional class fees the same as all other students.

 □ Do you want to register for online (E90) courses?
-Online degree-seeking students are given priority for registration in all online courses (see information at the top of this notice).
+Online degree-seeking students are given priority for registration in all online courses.

 □ Have you completed a Registration Form, if registering in person?
-Be sure to list a new address on the form if you have a new local address.
+Note that your advisor must sign the form.

 □ Do you know the name and policy number of your hospitalization insurance company or HMO?
-If you are a degree-seeking student enrolled for 6 or more credits, you must provide this information on the registration form or no later than the 14th day of the term or you will automatically be charged for the University-sponsored Health Benefit Plan.
+If you are a degree-seeking student enrolled for 6 or more credits, you must provide this information.
 For more information go to the Business Affairs Office Health Insurance webpage.

 □ Are you registering for the first time at the University?
 If this is your first term at the University and you have not been admitted to a degree program (typically this applies to non-degree-seeking students), you must register in person.

 □ Have you checked to see if space is available in your course?
-Check online and select the Class Schedule link.
+Check online via MyU.
 The space available is continuously updated.

 □ Do you need any class permission numbers?
-Is instructor approval printed in the prerequisite statement of your course?
-Are you trying to register for a closed course?
+Are you trying to register for a closed course or a course that needs a prerequisite?
 Is it after the first week of classes?
-Remember: You must have a class permission number to register for these courses.
+Remember you must have a class permission number to register for these courses.
 All class permission numbers expire at the end of the second week of the semester.
 After the second week you must petition to add a class.
 Contact your academic adviser for information.

 □ Are you trying to register for classes that overlap?
 You may not register for courses that overlap or have less than a one (1) minute separation without submitting a Course Time Conflict Approval form signed by the instructors for both courses.

 □ Do you have any holds you need to clear?
 Clear your holds as soon as possible.
 You will not be able to register if you have any holds on your record.
-Notice of any hold, including the name of the department or office where it may be cleared, is available at the Registration page under the link titled “Check Holds”.
+Notice of any hold, including the name of the department or office where it may be cleared, is available on the MyU webpage.

 When Can I Register?